-Common Stock, pai value 50.001 pei Silare " THE NASDAY Stock Market LLC Securities to be registered pursuant to Section 12(g) of the Act: , 3 a non-accelerated filer, or a smaller repor ng company" in Rule 12b-2 of the Excha • Large accelerated filer Accelerated filer Non-accelerated filer ing company) Smaller reporting company The Company qualifies as an ' emerging growth company" as defin ed in Section 2(a) of the Se curities Act of 1933, or the Securities Act
+Common Stock, par value \$0.001 per Share The NASDAY Stock Market LLC Securities to be registered pursuant to 9 Section 12(g) of the Act: , 5 elerated filer, a non-accelerated filer, or a smaller reporting smaller reporting company" in Rule 12b-2 of the Exchange A Act.
+Large accelerated filer Accelerated filer Non-accelerated filer ☑ (Do not check if a smaller reporting company) Smaller reporting company The Company qualifies as an "emerging growth company" as defined in Section 2(a) of the Securities Act of 1933, or the Securities Act.